College of Fine Arts

 Regardless of the department of a student's major, the College of Fine Arts provides an unusual opportunity for working with a distinguished faculty of nationally and internationally recognized artists and scholars, all of whom teach undergraduate as well as graduate students.

-In addition to the lecture rooms, general classrooms, seminar rooms, and media-specific laboratories (e.g., printmaking, electronic imaging, ceramics, sculpture, photography, and the like), four specialized facilities merit particular mention.
+Students in art education, art history, and interior architecture and design work in specifically designed and dedicated spaces in the newly renovated William Johnston Building located in the center of campus.
+Interior Architecture and Design students in their junior, senior, and graduate years have dedicated studio space to enrich their interaction and the creative process.
+In addition to the lecture rooms, general classrooms, seminar rooms, and media-specific laboratories (e.g., printmaking, electronic imaging, ceramics, sculpture, photography, digital fabrication, and the like), four specialized facilities merit particular mention.
 First, art students in designated degree programs are provided individual studios, making it possible for them to work in a healthy environment that promotes the cross-fertilization of ideas and constructive debate.
 Students at different stages of development learn from each other as well as from their professors, who regularly come to their studios for tutorials and critiques.
 These studios are housed in the Carnaghi Arts Building.
-Second, dance students train in spacious, comfortable studios and perform in their own fully equipped professional dance theatre, experimental black box theatre, and grand studio; in addition, students explore dance technology in state-of-the-art labs, all within what are arguably the best university dance facilities in the country.
-Also, theatre students train and perform in four venues, including two traditional proscenium theatres, a lab theatre, and a stage for student-produced works.
-Finally, students in art education, art history, and interior design work in specifically designed and dedicated spaces in the newly renovated William Johnston Building located in the center of campus.
+Second, dance students train in what are arguably the best university dance facilities in the nation, including seven spacious, comfortable studios and their own fully-equipped professional dance theatre, experimental black box theatre, and grand studio; in addition, students explore dance technology in state-of-the-art labs.
+Third, theatre students train and perform in four specialized venues, including two traditional proscenium theatres, a lab theatre, and a stage for student-produced works.

 The Florida State University Museum of Fine Arts